smastrom/vue-use-active-scroll/README.md

 ## 1. Provide targets — Refs/Selectors

 The best thing to do is to observe the **top headings** of your sections.
 This ensures that the active link follows as much as possible the users' reading-flow.
 Headings' IDs should also represent the anchors to scroll to.
+If you want to increase the intersection area, simply increase top and bottom paddings of your titles.

 ### A) Refs - Recommended